 The Tampa Bay Buccaneers have announced that they will release running back Leonard Fournette ahead of the new league year, which starts March 15.
-With Tom Brady retiring and the Buccaneers well over the salary cap, this is a cost-cutting move for a player they just gave a three-year extension to last offseason.
+With the Buccaneers well over the salary cap, this is a cost-cutting move for a player they just gave a three-year extension to last offseason.
+With Tom Brady's and Fournette's departures, the Buccaneers playoff chances are dwindling going into 2023.

 Going into his age-28 season, is there anything left in the tank for Leonard Fournette?
 And if there is, which team might be interested in signing the former No. 4 pick from the 2017 NFL Draft?